HorikitaSuzuneTsundere/Hori-VimConfig/README.md

 ## 🤝 Contributing

 Feel free to submit pull requests or suggest improvements!
 Let's make the path to Vim mastery even better together.

+## ⚡ Want Speed Without the Bloat?

+If you're a developer who values **performance, minimalism, and full control**, check out the [`nvim_lite`](https://github.com/HorikitaSuzuneTsundere/Hori-VimConfig/tree/main/nvim_lite) directory.

+It's a stripped-down, blazing-fast variant of this config — zero fluff, just the essentials.
+Perfect as a clean foundation to build your own high-performance Neovim workflow without the noise.

+No distractions.
+No hand-holding.
+Just speed.